Skip to Content

 Instructions

-1. Pre-heat oven to 200°C / 392°F (Top and bottom heat, no fan force), at least 20 minutes before sending your cake batter into the oven for baking.
+1. Preheat the oven to 200°C / 392°F (Top and bottom heat, no fan force) for at least 20 minutes before baking your cake batter.

-2. Grease 8″ x 3″ cake pan with butter, line bottom with baking or parchment paper
+2. Grease an 8″ x 3″ cake pan with butter, and line the bottom with baking or parchment paper.

-3. Whisk cream cheese till smooth over a warm water bathjapanese cheesecake recipe
+3. Whisk cream cheese in a large bowl till smooth over a warm water bathjapanese cheesecake recipe

 Add yolks and whisk

-Add half the sugar (70 gram) and whisk
+Add half the sugar (70 grams) and whisk

-Warm milk and butter in microwave (high, 1 min) or stove, whisk into batter
+Warm milk and butter in the microwave (high, 1 min) or stove, and whisk into batter.

-Gradually add the balance of 70 gram of sugar and beat till soft peaks
+Gradually add the balance of 70 grams of sugar and beat till soft peaks

 5. Fold whites into batter 1/3 at a timehow to bake japanese cheesecake